-The Colorado Stream Quantification Tool (CSQT) is a stream condition assessment that is based on the Stream Functions Pyramid.
-The CSQT was developed as a result of a multi-agency collaborative effort led by the Corps and EPA for the purpose of establishing an objective, measureable, and repeatable method to calculate debits and credits for stream impacts and mitigation in accordance with the approved Colorado Mitigation Procedures (COMP).
+The Colorado Stream Quantification Tool (CSQT) is a stream condition assessment method based on the Stream Functions Pyramid Framework.
+The CSQT was developed as a result of a multi-agency collaborative effort led by USACE and USEPA to establish an objective, measureable, repeatable method to calculate debits and credits for stream impacts and mitigation in accordance with the 2008 Mitigation Rule (33 CFR 332), South Pacific Division (SPD) Mitigation and Monitoring Guidelines (MMGs), and Colorado Mitigation Procedures (COMP).

 The CSQT scores streams within the five basic parameters of hydrology, hydraulics, geomorphology, chemistry, and biology using a combination of metrics that are based on watershed data and common survey and field measurements, such as width-depth ratios, bank erosion, etc. The CSQT combines pre- and post-construction stream lengths with the values from applicable metrics, as determined by a watershed catchment assessment and other site-specific criteria, to produce existing and proposed condition scores that are expressed in functional feet units.
 The difference between pre- and post-construction conditions (i.e., the delta) is basis for calculating credits (i.e., mitigation sites) and debits (i.e., impact sites) for permitted activities under Section 404 of the Clean Water Act.

 The metrics and measurement methods should be familiar to experienced stream restoration and design professionals since they are commonly used by other existing functional/condition assessment methods across the country.

 The CSQT is composed of spreadsheet tools, a user manual, and a scientific support document, as well as a review checklist to help ensure that assessments are complete, based on sufficient data, follow the user manual, and reach reasonable conclusions.
 These documents are provided below in the links below: